nielsthaumann/sca/README.md

 This lack of accuracy is a severe limitation to the application of MEG/EEG to clinical diagnostics.
 As a solution, we here introduce a spike density component analysis (SCA) method for isolating specific neural sources.

-Spike density component analysis (SCA) decomposes EEG or MEG waveforms into neural components modeled with temporal probability density functions (with the <a href="https://github.com/nielsthaumann/sca/blob/master/runsca.m">runsca.m</a> function).
+Spike density component analysis (SCA) decomposes EEG or MEG waveforms into neural components modeled with temporal probability density functions (with the <a href="https://github.com/nielsthaumann/sca/blob/master/runsca.m">runsca.m</a> function). </br>
-Statistical thresholding of individual-level evoked responses can be applied to identify reliable evoked response SCA components (with the <a href="https://github.com/nielsthaumann/sca/blob/master/runsca_stats.m">runsca_stats.m</a> function).
+Statistical thresholding of individual-level evoked responses can be applied to identify reliable evoked response SCA components (with the <a href="https://github.com/nielsthaumann/sca/blob/master/runsca_stats.m">runsca_stats.m</a> function). </br>
+Statistical thresholding of individual-level evoked responses can also be performed with a more liberal half-split average consistency (SCA-HSAC) procedure [runsca_hsac](https://github.com/nielsthaumann/sca/blob/master/runsca_hsac.m) or a simple template match (SCA-TM) approach [runsca_tm](https://github.com/nielsthaumann/sca/blob/master/runsca_tm.m) .

 </br>